dav01145/bostonelections/README.md

 The project webpage can be found here: https://sites.google.com/view/bostonelections/home

 ### Project Webcast
-The project webcast can be found here:
+The project webcast can be viewed using this link as well as directly from the project webpage: https://vimeo.com/379525292